tlevine/urchin/readme.md

 ignored.
 Thus, fixtures and libraries can be included sloppily within the test directory tree.
 The test passes if the file exits 0; otherwise, it fails.

-Tests files and subdirectories are run in ASCIIbetical order within each directory; that is, urchin looks for files within a directory in the following manner.
+urchin looks for files within a directory in the following manner.

     for file in *; do
       do_something_with_test_file $file
     done

+`*` usually returns files in ASCIIbetical order.
+On at least some GNU systems, it returns files in alphabetic order.

 ### Writing cross-shell compatibility tests for testing shell code